ShivamTripathi028/rak-chatbot-backend/product-categories/wisgate/rak7267/overview.md

 - LoRa Concentrator for up to **8 channels**
 - Backhaul: Wi-Fi and LTE
 - GPS
-- Supports 9~36 VDC power supply and RAK Solar Battery Kit
+- Supports 9~36&nbsp;VDC power supply and RAK Solar Battery Kit
 - Internal antenna for LoRa, LTE, Wi-Fi, and GPS

 ### Software